Wasseralfingen station

-Wasseralfingen station is a railway station on the Ries Railway in the city of Aalen, located in the Ostalbkreis district in Baden-Württemberg, Germany.
+Wasseralfingen station is a railway station on the Stuttgart-Bad Cannstatt–Nördlingen railway in the city of Aalen, located in the Ostalbkreis district in Baden-Württemberg, Germany.
 The train services are operated by Go-Ahead Baden-Württemberg and Go-Ahead Bayern.

 The local ironworks, in operation since 1671, had been one of the primary reasons to build the first railway in the region.
-The Stuttgart-Bad Cannstatt–Aalen railway and the first section, Aalen-Wasseralfingen, of today's Ries Railway were opened in 1861.
+The Aalen–Wasseralfingen section of the Stuttgart-Bad Cannstatt–Aalen railway was opened in 1861.
 The extension to Nördlingen followed in 1863.
 The ironworks still exist as a company (SHW), but are now mostly an automotive supplier and do not use the railway any more.